Representation of fermions in the Pati-Salam model: Gauge bosons in the minimal coulping Lagrangian

-The possibility of chiral decomposition infers that $W_{\mu}^{\alpha}$ are gauge bosons transporting flavor gauge interactions and $V_{\mu}^{\alpha}$ transporting color gauge interactions.
-We will discuss the decomposition of the Lagrangian of the flavor and color interactions in detail using the simple model.
+The possibility of chiral decomposition infers that $W_{\mu}^{a}$ are gauge bosons transporting flavor gauge interactions and $V_{\mu}^{a}$ transporting color gauge interactions.
+We will discuss the decomposition of the Lagrangian of the flavor and color interactions in detail using the minimal coulping model (\ref{Lcolor}).